Monday, 31 January 2011

 The Sun Shines

 The guys in town today all had their “boys” out.
-It was sunny and singlet tops were the order of the day.
-Andre and Scott had their singlets on.
-Jackson with his muscles on display in his tight t-shirt.
-Rolly with his smiles and a tan.
-He’s shirtless carrying his sleeveless shirt in his hand.
+It is sunny and singlet tops are the order of the day.
+Andre and Scott have their singlets on.
+Black, and blue, is there some irony to that?

 You just got to love it when the sun shines.